datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 _***The main options you can change in this file are:***_

-### 1. The default OS which Grub will always chose to boot first.
+### 1. The default OS which Grub will always choose to boot first.

 All the entries (lines) are indexed.
 The order will start with 0 for the first entry, 1 for the second and so on..